 I must shout this; I TRULY ENJOYED THIS COURSE!

 It was my favourite class because of how wonderful the professor was throughout the entirety of the course.
 At first, I was hesitant to take this course since it was a subject matter I knew little about.
-However, professor Gauthier’s teaching method allows students to enjoy themselves while learning a great amount.
+However, the professor’s teaching method allows students to enjoy themselves while learning a great amount.
 I would recommend this course for all students who are looking for a laid-back atmosphere, but who are also willing to put in the work to further their knowledge on a subject they either are already well-informed on or know little about.
 I found that this course can be beneficial to students from varies fields.
 While the bonus is that this course has one of the kindest, funniest, and in my very strong opinion, a very knowledgeable professor.
 In addition, he is very accommodating when students require accommodations and he is a very passionate teacher.
 He is always there to help and answers all questions that students have, and his style of teaching (from my experience) really benefits and supports the student as it keeps them constantly engaged and interested throughout the course.
 He is truly concerned with helping his students excel and succeed in the course.

 - Janice Halabi (Winter 2019)